There are 43 names in this directory beginning with the letter C.

 This is a process of comparing words from different languages that seem to be related in order to trace and establish an historical relationship between the two.

 Complements are constituents in a syntactic phrase that bring meaning to the phrasal unit and are headed by the same phrasal category.
-They may also be referred to as 'sisters; due to the fact they are both branching from an immediately dominating node.
+They may also be referred to as 'complement sisters' due to the fact they are both branching from an immediately dominating node.
+Furthermore, these constituents are obligatory components to the extent that their removal incurs an ungrammatical phrase.

 ex: VP / V' NP ate pizza